 Chipping Campden is one of the picturesque places in the Cotswolds that’s perched on its northern fringes.

-Look to see if you can find the marker stone that signifies the start of the long-distance footpath of the Cotswold Way, it’s a great place to go on a ramble or trek through the countryside.
+When you visit here, make sure to visit the wool church as well as the historic marketplace that has been covered way back since the 17th century.
+Look to see if you can find the marker stone that signifies the start of the long-distance footpath of the Cotswold Way; it’s a great place to go on a ramble or trek through the countryside.
+It’s a great way to explore the Cotswolds on foot, and the pathways are clearly mapped by the National Trail.
+You can see all the walkways on their website

 7.)
 Broadway

 A few miles south-west of Chipping Campden is the village of Broadway.
-It is one of the best places in the Cotswolds to explore, especially id you want to see one of the larger villages in the area.
+It is one of the best places in the Cotswolds to explore, especially if you want to see one of the larger villages in the area.

-Once here, make sure to pop over to the Broadaway Tower which was built way back in the 18th Century as a spot to view beacons that were lit on special occasions.
+Once here, make sure to pop over to the Broadaway Tower, which was built way back in the 18th Century as a spot to view beacons that were lit on special occasions.
+Also, make sure to explore Snowshill Manor, which was built in the 16th Century.
+Once inside, you’ll see a treasure trove of artefacts from all over the world.

 Read more: What to see in Broadway